ArrigoCoen/Faculty_schedule_simulation/06 Grading skeletons/README.md

 ![Fig_subjects_with_no_students_simulated](https://github.com/ArrigoCoen/Faculty_schedule_simulation/blob/master/Figures/Fig_subjects_with_no_students_simulated.png)

 In the best scenario, we simulated at least the number of students needed, (when we reach 0).
 In the next figure we can see the subjects that at least have the number of students needed.
+In the third column of the matrix we can see the number of students needed for the next semester, they are oredered from the lowest to the highest number.

 ![Fig_subjects_with_no_under_students](https://github.com/ArrigoCoen/Faculty_schedule_simulation/blob/master/Figures/Fig_subjects_with_no_under_students.png)